Who is Choose Energy?

 Will I have to pay fees to leave my current energy supplier?

 If you don’t currently have a contract with a provider or have one that is month-to-month, then you can cancel your current service free of charge.

 If you have a contract and switch service before it expires, you may have to pay an Early Termination Fee—just as if you were breaking a cell phone contract.

-Please check with your current supplier to see what their cancellation policy is.
+Please check with your current supplier to see what its cancellation policy is.

 When can I change plans?